gtma-agency/gtma-docs-netlify/content/contact/_index.en.md

 ---
-title: "Got Any Questions"
+title: "Submit a Ticket"
 draft: false
 ---

-Submit the form and confirm your email address at [Formspree](https://formspree.io/).
+Submit the form and we'll get back to you soon.